Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act

 The ACA introduced an important modification to care providers' compensation systems under Medicare by moving away from a fee-for-service system to a capitation system with some quality requirements.
 For example, hospitals with high readmission rates now receive lower payments.
 Moreover, the new payment system includes financial incentives for care providers to report on different quality measures, including measures that account for the patient's experience.

 The main ACA coverage provisions had taken effect by 2014 \citep{Obama2016}.
 Figure 1 in \cite{Obama2016} shows that the percentage of individuals without insurance in the U.S. substantially dropped in 2014.
 This is consistent with the results in \cite{sommers2016} and \cite{Courtemanche_ambulance}.
-In this paper, we evaluate the ACA's impact on access to and utilization of health care services for seniors who were 65 years old in 2014, and focus on the changes that occurred between 2012 and 2014.

 Medicare after the ACA contains the main characteristics of Medicare before ACA, with some additional benefits and changes in the U.S. health care system.
 We use ``Medicare'' to refer to the pre-existing Medicare program, and consider the additional elements to be a different policy (ACA).